 We know how much space kettlebells and dumbbells can take up in your home.
 But the truth is you don’t need a whole lot of fancy equipment to get the most out of your at-home workout.
 Resistance bands are space-efficient, highly portable, and they’re great for every level of fitness.
 Since they rely on your bodyweight for resistance, they’re extremely flexible and can make even the simplest workout extra tough.

-There are a variety of resistance bands out there, but the three most popular types are looped resistance bands, elastic band tubes with handles and mini bands.
-Looped resistance bands, which basically look like a giant rubber band, are commonly used in advanced powerlifting and sports performance workouts to do lifts like the barbell squat and bench press.
+There are a variety of resistance bands out there, but the three most popular types are looped resistance bands, elastic tubes with handles, and mini bands.
+Looped resistance bands are commonly used in advanced powerlifting and sports performance workouts to do lifts like the barbell squat and bench press.
 Elastic tubes are thin, cylinder-shaped tools with handles at each end and are used for strength exercises, from bicep curls to shoulder raises.
 Mini bands are small, flat, looped elastic bands, typically placed above the knees or ankles for mobility and stability work, or as part of a dynamic warm-up.

 How much resistance you’ll get is determined by the stiffness of the band and how far it’s stretched.
 Exercise equipment manufacturers will likely include the amount of resistance each band has, but in general, the wider or longer a band is, the more resistance it has.